rweichler/HTTPAudioPlayer/README.md

 # License

 This uses an MIT license.
 You can read it at the stop of the source code of any of the files.

+# What this is compatible with

+The only thing I've tested this on is on a jailbroken iOS 6.0 using the iOS 7.0 SDK (built for iOS5+).
+So it should be compatible with iOS 5+.

+Also, I'm like 99% sure this won't work on simulator.
+Only on the device.